Properties of agave sap

 In particular, inulin and FOS stand out as some of the most effective prebiotics for intestinal flora, used in numerous nutraceuticals and medicated preparations for treating various intestinal problems.

-Among its many properties, it has been observed that inulin and FOS could increase calcium absorption and improve bone mineralization, being very indicated in growth stages (children, youth) and for people with osteoporosis or bone problems.
+Among its many properties, it has been observed that inulin and FOS could increase calcium absorption and improve bone mineralization, being very indicated in different stages of growing children and for people with osteoporosis or bone problems.

 - Cholesterol: It has demonstrated the power of soluble fiber (FOS and inulin of agave) to reduce cholesterol when consumed regularly.